joestradamus/femi-gnab-some/README.md

 Currently, the server can extract the date, text, user (including followers and name), users mentioned, topics mentioned, and overall sentiment of every tweet in a given geocode.

-For the purposes of testing, I've been using San Francisco as a city to test this app out, and the results of each tweet look something like this:
+I've been using San Francisco as a city to test this app out (it turns out there are not a lot of people are tweeting on Marquette's campus over spring break), and I assemble the following data for a tweet:

 <img src="misc/sentiment-analysis.png" width="500"/>

-While this is nifty, it's not super heplful right now.
-Moving forward, I plan to:
+While this is nifty, it's not super helpful.
+I have the basic pieces needed for assembling the kinds of data I need, and most of the configuration of the application seems done.
+Ideally I would have an accessible website with a chart visualizing aggregate data.
+To do that, I'll
-* Create a database layer to save tweets over time
+* Create a database of analyzed tweets over time
 * Create a visual graphing tool to look at overall sentiment of tweets, filterable by date, user's gender, and potentially the topics extracted from tweets
+* Deploy to a cloud server that everyone can use/look at

 How it Works
 ------